Orthogonalpub/modelica_simulation_mcp_server/README.md

 </details>

-### Customization - simulation parameters
+### Customization - simulation parameters - not supported yet

-The server can be configured to use different simulation parameters `--start-time`, to be added
+In future the server can be configured to use different simulation parameters `--stop-time` and `--step-size` ...